kaurn6538/Startup-Quadrant/README.md

 *    Identify Investment Opportunities:

-Focus on startups in the top-left quadrant of the scatter plot and the Top 14 by Growth list.
+Focus on startups in the top-Right quadrant of the scatter plot and the Top 14 by Growth list.

 *    Insights and Recommendations